rrrnld/earth-observation-for-journalism/README.md

 The Docker image is based on the [jupyter/scipy-notebook](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook).
 Follow the link for more information on installed packages or other configuration details.

+## Hardware Requirements

+Note that working with this kind of data is resource intensive.
+These notebooks download or create roughly 50GB of data, most of which is occupied by compressed GeoTIFF files.
+They have been executed and tested on a virtual server with 4 CPU cores at 2.6 GHz each and 32 GB of RAM.

 ## Building the Jupyter Book